robbert-vdh/yabridge/README.md

 The way yabridge embeds editor windows will work for most plugins.
 There is a second embedding mode available that adds yet another layer of embedding.
 This can be enabled by setting the `editor_double_embed` option to `true`.
-At the moment the only known plugins that needs this are _PSPaudioware_ plugins with expandable GUIs, as the plugins will otherwise draw in the wrong location after expanding the GUI.
+At the moment the only known plugins that need this are _PSPaudioware_ plugins with expandable GUIs, as the plugins will otherwise draw in the wrong location after expanding the GUI.
 This setting may be replaced in the future if we can come up with a better solution.
 See below for an [example](#example) of how to set this